 Hi everyone!
 Thanks for your replies.
 To clarify, insurance wants 2 letters stamped with 2 different dates from the SAME masters-level clinician (me!).
 I write letters all the time through GALAP (https://thegalap.org/) and am aware of 2 masters levels clinicians for bottom-surgeries.
 I was stumped with this one because they want me to write 2 different letters.

-I mailed it I believe with their answers!
+I was stumped with this one because they want me nailed it I believe with their answers!
 Thanks all.